 Zoho requires a little more time to set up and learn how to use, but it includes many features you won’t find in the other CRMs.
 There’s customer service case management, invoicing, territory management and website visitor tracking, to name a few.

 Their robust automation tools also enable you to create features of your own.
 For example, you could auto-assign leads to different sales teams depending on the their location.
 You can setup alerts for managers when a sale reaches the final stage, or surpasses a certain dollar value.
 For suppliers or retailers, you could automatically send customers a followup email 1 week after delivery.
 The possibilities go on…

 The downside of all these great features it that things can get complicated.
 As we’ll show below, Zoho is not exactly ready out-of-the-box.
 Also, at $20 for the “Standard” edition and $35 for the “Enterprise” edition, Zoho is a bit more expensive than Insightly.
 It is far cheaper than Salesforce, however, which is the next-closest CRM.

 When to use Salesforce, for add-ons & integrations

 Salesforce and Zoho are very similar in terms of features and automation.
 The main advantages to Salesforce is the AppExchange, where you can browse through thousands of business programs and add-ons to integrate.
 As we’ll describe in more detail further down, adding other programs to your workflow automation – be it accounting, document mgmt, marketing, etc. – allows you to do some very powerful stuff.

 The downside to Salesforce is it’s high price tag ($150/user per month if you want the real deal).
 It also takes a lot of work to administer.
 There’s a huge array of backend tools that will require training to use.

 Features of Recommended Edition

 Save up to 2,500 records (contacts, opportunities, tasks, etc.)

-Has most features except territory management
+Has most features except territory mgmt

 Save unlimited records (contacts, potentials, tasks)